 As a beginner photographer, you'll often be looking for advice on how to take better photographs and to get set up.
 This book by Jim Miotke is an excellent start for anyone of any age looking to get into photography, whether with their cell phone or a complicated DSLR.
 Unlike some photography books for beginners, this one is not weighted down with technical, lengthy explanations.
 Instead, it is made up of quick tips to help photographers see an immediate difference in their images.

 This popular book by Brian Black offers beginning photographers a crash course in using their fancy new digital SLR cameras.
 A valuable resource to help you hit the ground running, you can use this book to get started and find the topics you want to study more in depth.
 DSLR Photography for Beginners is currently the number one best seller on Amazon's Landscape Photography and Photography Equipment lists.

 Photoshop for Photographers: Training for Photographers to Master Digital Photography and Photo Editing By John Slavio

-Written for literally anyone who wants to take better photos, Tharp and Manwaring’s book encourages photography from new angles in the same places.
+Written for literally anyone who wants to take better photos, Tharp and Manwaring's book encourages photography from new angles in the same places.
 No matter where you are, you can always find more to photograph and new ways to create enticing images.
-This is not a technical guide with lots of details; instead, the book provides inspiration and a new way to look at subjects and shooting locations.
+This book is not a technical guide with lots of details; instead, it provides inspiration and a new way to look at subjects and shooting locations.

 This excellent book for beginner photographers teaches you everything about how to capture images and how to evolve and grow your technique as a photographer.
-The book gives in-depth insights on how to choose the best camera and lenses for your work and talks about the principals of lighting and the equipment you will need to achieve the results you want.
-You will also learn about the entire workflow of digital photography - how to edit, store and organize your images, and then how to print and present your images to clients.
-It is a great book that takes you through the A-Z of a digital photographer's photography process.
+The book gives in-depth insights on how to choose the best camera and lenses for your work and talks about the principles of lighting and the equipment you will need to achieve the results you want.
+You will also learn about the entire workflow of digital photography - how to edit, store, and organize your images, and then how to print and present your images to clients.
+It is a great book that takes you through the A-Z of a digital photographer's process.